-With brake pads, it’s not always their wear and tear that’s of the biggest concern.
-Sometimes brake pads also get dirt, oil and other contaminants on them, which adversely affects the grip they have on the brake rotor.
-When the grip is faltering, so too will the braking and one of the results of that can be vibrations and shakes.
+With brake pads, it’s not always their wear and tear that causes deterioration.
+Sometimes brake pads get dirt, oil, and other contaminants, adversely affecting their grip on the brake rotor.
+When the grip falters, vibrations and shaking are the results.

-Listen out for the first signs that your brake pads are approaching their limit when it comes to pad thickness.
-That’s what the squeaking sound is for, it’s actually there by design.
-The vibrations, on the other hand, are not, and indicate instead that you’ve let things go too far.
+Listen for the first signs that your brake pads are approaching their limit regarding pad thickness.
+That’s what the squeaking sound is for; it’s actually there by design.
+On the other hand, the vibrations are not normal and indicate instead that you’ve let things go too far.

 3. The Brake Calipers Are Sticking

-Just to be clear, brake calipers are the part of your braking system that presses the pads against the rotor.
-To do this, it relies on brake fluid in its lines that push the calipers while you are pressing on the brake pedal.
-As you might know, brake fluid has very good hydraulic pressure properties.
+Brake calipers are the part of your braking system that presses the pads against the rotor.
+It relies on brake fluid in its lines that push the calipers while you press the brake pedal.
+As you might know, brake fluid has excellent hydraulic pressure properties.

-If the calipers are sticking, then they don’t press the pads against the rotors and the result of that is not only diminished braking ability, but also vibrations that you particularly feel through the steering wheel.
-If this is found to be the problem, then a mechanic will have to lubricate the slide pins, typically with lithium grease.
+If the calipers stick, they don’t press the pads against the rotors.
+The result of that is diminished braking ability and vibrations that you particularly feel through the steering wheel.
+If this is the problem, a mechanic will have to lubricate the slide pins, typically with lithium grease.

 READ MORE: ASC Warranty Contracts and Coverage

-It’s quite intricate work and involves some disassembly of the brake system.
-Therefore, it’s not the best task to be attempted at home even by the most enthusiastic amateur.
+It’s pretty intricate work and involves some disassembly of the brake system.
+Therefore, it’s not the best task to be attempted at home, even by the most enthusiastic amateur.

 4. Alignment and Suspension

-Ultimately, it might not actually be a direct component of your brakes that is causing the vibrations.
+Ultimately, it might not be a direct component of the brakes causing the vibrations.
 Another cause is overall wheel alignment being off, which leads to excessive tire wear and even damage to suspension components in the worst cases.

-Suspension components including tie rods, ball joints and wheel bearings, if damaged or naturally worn out over time, can have a direct negative impact on what happens while braking.
+Suspension components, including tie rods, ball joints, and wheel bearings, if damaged or naturally worn out over time, can negatively impact what happens while braking.
 This includes causing unwanted vibrations and shaking.

 Why You Need to Get Brake Shudder Fixed Immediately

-You might not initially think much of that shaking, especially if at the moment it’s still fairly minor.
-If the car shakes when braking at high speeds, however, it might cause fatal lapses in concentration, or even, if serious enough, to lose control of the vehicle to some degree.
-Therefore the first reason you should get brake-induced shaking fixed immediately is for you and your passengers’ safety.
+You might not initially think much of that shaking, especially if, at the moment, it’s still relatively minor.
+If the car shakes when braking at high speeds, it might cause fatal lapses in concentration or even, if severe enough, to lose control of the vehicle to some degree.
+Therefore the first reason you should get brake-induced shaking fixed immediately is for your and your passengers’ safety.

 Another reason to fix it is to avoid more costly repairs.
-As with most issues in your car, what starts small easily turns into a huge and expensive problem to fix if not addressed in a timely manner.
+As with most issues in your car, what starts small quickly turns into a vast and expensive problem to fix if not addressed promptly.

 If you detect a small amount of shaking or juddering when applying the brakes, take your car to the auto shop and let a mechanic take a look.
-A small repair now will save bigger problems later on.
+A minor repair now will save more significant problems later on.